volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 };
 ```

-The above list allows props to be optional.
-If any of the props `prop1 ... prop11` is not passed to component, we would not get notified.
+In the above list, props may be optional.

+If one of the props `prop1 ... prop11` is not passed to the component, we would not be notified.

 We can add `isRequired` to the chain and make the prop required: